-Other revenue includes services ancillary to the Group's real estate projects, including construction service revenue and software consulting service income are recognized when services are provided as the customer simultaneously benefits from the services as they are performed.
+Other revenue includes services ancillary to the Group's real estate projects, including construction service revenue and software consulting service income.
+Construction service revenue and software consulting service income are recognized when services are provided as the customer simultaneously benefits from the services as they are performed.